 How does it work?

-To download a torrent on your Mac, you need several things:
+To download the torrent files on your Mac, you need several things:

 - A Torrent download software: Install on your Mac, it is he that will let you upload your file